 What’s new with Android 12 Beta 1: All the announced features

-Android 12 Beta 1 is the latest Android release from Google, and it is a closer representation of what we can expect to see from the next version of Android as compared to the previous Developer Previews.
+Android 12 Beta 1 is the latest Android release from Google, and is a closer representation of what we can expect to see from the next version of Android as compared to the previous Developer Previews.

 Google’s official announcement is scant on the exact details, but we’ve seen far, far too much at this stage.
-Fun fact: Google even had an inside joke on XDA’s Editor-in-Chief Mishaal Rahman chancing upon a leaked Android 12 build and discovering a lot more than Google had intended to reveal at that time.
+Fun fact — Google even had an inside joke on XDA’s Editor-in-Chief Mishaal Rahman chancing upon a leaked Android 12 build and discovering a lot more than Google had intended to reveal at that time.

 Material You is one of the biggest changes on Android 12.
 Leaked in the past as Material NEXT, Material You is the next iteration of Material Design.
-This design language is not going to be restricted to Android and will be seen across a wider variety of Google services.
-But for Android, this forms one of the bigger visual overhauls that the OS has seen in several years.
+This design language isn’t going to be restricted to Android and will be seen across a wider variety of Google services.
+But for Android, this forms one of the bigger visual overhauls the OS has seen in several years.
 There’s a lot of focus on color and customization, allowing users to choose their own color swatches, contrast, element sizes, line widths, and more.

 Wallpaper-based UX Theming

 Going hand-in-hand with Material You is the new wallpaper-based UX theming engine in Android 12.
-This feature was leaked previously as “monet”, and it is a culmination of the years of work on OMS and RRO on the Android platform.
+This feature was leaked previously as “monet”, and is a culmination of the years of work on OMS and RRO on the Android platform.

 Android 12 now automatically chooses a set of correlative color palettes across the system UI based on the colors used in the phone’s current wallpaper.
 The colors will apply uniformly across elements such as the lockscreen, quick settings, notifications panel, and even the newly added adaptive widgets.

-Google says that the color extraction system uses a clustering algorithm with Material color targets to determine the dominant and less dominant colors and then applies hues that match your wallpaper.
+Google says the color extraction system uses a clustering algorithm with Material color targets to determine the dominant and less dominant colors and then applies hues that match your wallpaper.
 A rich palette of 5 colors — 2 neutral and 3 accent colors — and 12 shades of Material color can be used to determine the closest hues to the user’s wallpaper.
 Apps can then grab Android’s system color from an index into the color palette and use it in many different, subtle ways.
 Widgets can even use the color extraction feature to harmonize with the user’s theme on the home screen.